kirillzyusko/react-native-bundle-splitter/website/versioned_docs/version-2.x/docs-recipes-capturing-startup-time.md

 - as JSX-element
 - imperative call

-I would **highly** recommend you to capture the startup time on application, that builded with minification and in prod mode (at least without hte usage of `dev-server`).
+I would **highly** recommend you to capture the startup time on application, that builded with minification and in prod mode (at least without the usage of `dev-server`).
 In other case, metrics, that you captured may not reflect a real situation.

 However in a lot of application the most common used approach is deleting any `console.log` statements in application in production mode via babel-plugin, for example.
 So I'd recommend you use **JSX-element** approach.